nus-cs2103-AY2122S2/tp/docs/UserGuide.md

    * Double clicking `MedBook.jar` located in your MedBook home folder
    * In a command window, `cd` to your MedBook home folder and type `java -jar MedBook.jar`
 2. If this is your first time using MedBook, you will see a prompt window requesting you to set up a new password.
-3. Type in a password which fits the requirements and press `enter` to continue.
+3. Type in a password that fits the requirements and press `enter` to continue.

     <figure class="figure">
       <img src="images/SignUpScreen.png" alt="Password Prompt Display" width="350">